kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 type EndpointSelectorBackend struct {
   // Selector defines the label selector used to identify the set of pods whose IP addresses
   // will make up the endpoints that this Backend should route traffic to.
-  // We make this an embedded struct to avoid stuttering in the API (i.e. `endpointSelector.selector`).
   //
   // If this field is set, the endpoints are resolved automatically and stay up to date as pods matching the
   // selector are added or removed; the user does not create or manage any separate endpoint resource.